git-julian/arvato_udacity/README.md

 First it aims to inevstigate the "unlabeld" datasets in order to find cirtain criteria that would differentiate a "typical" customer from the rest of the poulation.
 Secondly a supervised learning model should be trained in order to predict the likelihood of a customers response to it.

-In detail i investigated the following things in my work:
+In detail I investigated the following things in my work:

-1. Dnderstand and give an overview on the porvided datasets
+1. Understand and give an overview on the porvided datasets
 2. Find clsuters in wich customers and the general popualtion deviate the most.
 3. Give an indication based on the underlying features what factors may differentiatie customers from non-cunstomers.
 4. Prdeict the response of the mail campaign